offbyone/ideas/content/pages/cv.rst

 Networking, build systems, Python, deployment safety

-- 3 issued patents for network configuration management
+- Author of a lot of build tools
+- Python user community "lead", I guess?
 - Designed the interpreter dependency model used by Python, Ruby, NodeJS, and Java developers at Amazon
 - Part of the cross-AWS incident response on-call rotation
 - Curator of Amazon's first party codebase
+- 3 issued patents for network configuration management

 June 2009 - May 2011 - Web Applications and Deployment Automation
 ..................................................................